Bruce Anstey: 2010

-The 2010 meeting again provided a mixed bag of fortunes for Anstey.
-Finishing just outside the top 10 in the opening Superbike race, he failed to finish in either the opening Supersport or the Superstock races.
+In the 2010 meeting Anstey finished just outside the top 10 in the opening Superbike race.
+He failed to finish in either the opening Supersport or the Superstock races.
 An 8th place followed in the second Supersport race and, comparatively, the meeting ended on a positive note with Anstey securing the final place on the rostrum after a hard-fought Senior.